Kasipallot/kasipallot.github.io/README.md

 ### Process Overview

-1. Project schedule and effort
+#### Project schedule and effort

-2. Recurring events of the Sprints
+#### Recurring events of the Sprints
-Concrete, short instructions (e.g. when, organizer & participants, how, results) for at least the following activities.

-2.1 Sprint Planning
+##### Sprint Planning

+When: At the start of the sprint.
+Same day as sprint review and retrospective.
+We have been combining Sprint planning, review and retrospective.
+Actual schedule depends on the PO and dev team schedules.
+Organizer: Scrum master
+Participants: Scrum team
+Results: Sprint backlog is decided.

-2.2 Sprint Review
+##### Sprint Review

+When: Same day as sprint planning and retrospective.
+Organizer: Scrum master
+Participants: Scrum team
+Results: PO is up-to-date how sprint goal has succeeded.

-2.3 Sprint Retrospective
+##### Sprint Retrospective

+When: Same day as sprint planning and retrospective.
+Organizer: Scrum master
+Participants: Scrum team
+Results: We know what is going well and decided on improvements.

-2.4 "Daily” Scrums
+##### "Daily” Scrums

+When: We have a live daily every Monday at 16:00.
+Remote daily is held on Fridays at 9:00 when needed.
+Organizer: Scrum master
+Participants: Developers
+Results: The team will be updated on the current situation of the sprint and reacts accrodingly.

-2.5 Teamwork sessions
+##### Teamwork sessions

-3. Other main practices and tools
-Concrete, short instructions (e.g. when, by whom, how, results) for other main practices and tools.
+When: Dev team usually holds teamwork sessions on Wednesdays or Thursdays if needed.
+Organizer: Developers
+Participants: Developers
+Results: Tasks are performed together and progress on tasks.

-3.1 Testing and other quality assurance practices also link or embed Definition of Done here
+##### Testing and other quality assurance practices

+Not yet defined.

-3.2 Communication channel(s)
+##### Communication channel(s)

 - Telegram for the dev team
 - Whatsapp for the whole scrum team

-3.3 Backlog management
+##### Backlog management

 - Miro

-3.4 Time tracking
+##### Time tracking

 - Excel in Google Drive

-3.5 Version control
+##### Version control

 Git repostiory in Github [https://github.com/Kasipallot/Futuboard]()

-3.6 Any other practices ...

 ### Definition of Done